kllyph/github-portfolio-/README.md

 # 👋 Welcome to my GitHub Portfolio

 Hello!
+I am an aspiring Computer Science student with a strong passion for exploring the diverse and dynamic fields within CS.
+I’m eager to apply and expand my technical skills in a professional environment, and I’m driven by a genuine enthusiasm for innovation, collaboration, and continuous learning.
+My goal is to contribute meaningfully to impactful projects and the industry.

 This repository serves as a central hub for my featured projects, technical skills, and contact information.

 ---